CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

 # Exercise 3: Explore GitHub advance security features

+In this exercise, you'll explore GitHub Enterprise features which is GitHub advance security features.
+You'll configure and explore about Code scanning, CodeQL alerts, Repository security advisories, and GitHub Dependabots.

-## Task 1: Enabling Codescanning and CodeQL alerts
+## Task 1: Enabling Code scanning and CodeQL alerts

 In this task, you'll configure Code scanning and explore CodeQL alerts.
 Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are shown in GitHub.